plouc/node-firewall/README.md

 // add our new firewall to the map firewall.map.add(fw);

-// enable debug (it's quite verbose, should be disabled in production) firewall.map.debug(true);
+// enable debug (really verbose, should be disabled in production) firewall.map.debug(true);
 ```